lakurdinawebsite/lakurdinawebsite.github.io/content/sections/section2.md

 I do believe, however, that some contextual information is important, and so a small amount is provided below.

-- OS - This is me: website administrator, writer, ocasional poet.
+- OS - This is me: administrator of the Lakurdina website, writer, ocasional poet.
 Particular interests include meteorology, education and the insanities of our world.
 The Weather section of the site is my pet project.

-In time, other contributors may choose to include information about themselves, but at this time noone has.
+In time, other contributors may choose to include information about themselves, but at this time no-one has.